 In terms of getting around, Favignana is the only island of the three that actually has roads - it is unlikely you will need your car in the Egadis, plus there are vehicle restrictions in operation.

-Our self-catered villas and apartments have been hand-picked for their unique features and offer all that you might need for a comfortable stay on your holiday in Sicily.
+Our self-catered villas have been hand-picked for their unique features and offer all that you might need for a comfortable stay on your holiday in Sicily.
 Visitors to Favignana might enjoy a stay in the luxury Suite Aegusana, a villa situated just a few minutes away from Cala Azzurra and Cala Rossa, two of the most beautiful bays in Sicily.
 Boasting a private pool, vibrant Mediterranean garden and sunny terraces, this villa is suitable for families and groups looking for an elegant Egadian Island stay.

 Alternatively, couples might prefer the intimacy of a traditional fisherman’s house on Marettimo’s shores.
 At Casa Marettimo you can take your pick of two terraces to relax on – one with stunning sea views and the other providing a peep into traditional village life.
 A peaceful retreat in a simple abode, boat rental, shopping and maid services are available on request.